amecky/6502/README.md

 # Status

-This project is an alpha version.
+This project is an beta version.
 There might be changes to the API itself.

 # Changelist